List of birds of Georgia (U.S. state): Auks, murres, and puffins

 Alcids (auks and their relatives) are superficially similar to penguins due to their black-and-white colors, their upright posture, and some of their habits; however they are not closely related to penguins and are (with one extinct exception) able to fly.
 Auks live on the open sea, only deliberately coming ashore to breed.
-Two species of auk have been recorded in Georgia.
+Three species of auk have been recorded in Georgia.